noradle/noradle-cm/README.md

 # install

+## install package in OS

 `npm -g install noradle-cm`

-then `schema2file` in ./bin will be installed into npm global executable path
+`schema2file` in `./bin` will be installed into npm global executable path

+## install support schema into target oracle database

+for example, execute in 'noradle-cm' directory

+`sqlplus "/ as sysdba" @create_user.sql`

+'create_user.sql' will create 'noradle_cm' schema user,
+and call install.sql to install support schema objects to the newly create db user.

 # Get plsql units of a particular oracle schema into a file system directory